The Museum Of Fine Arts6200 Votes Currently Closed

 - Time Required: 02:00 Hrs

-- Tags: Art And Culture, Art Museums, Educational Site, Family And Kids
+- Tags: Art And Culture, Art Museums, Educational Site

-The Boston Museum of Fine Arts could be acknowledged as an intriguing mixture of two other internationally celebrated vaults of fine symbolization: the Musee d'orsay of Paris, and the British Museum of London.
-It’s one of the largest museums in the country, boasting a collection of almost half a million items, and attracts over a million vivitors every year.
+The Boston Museum of Fine Arts could be acknowledged as an intriguing mixture of two other internationally celebrated vaults of fine symbolization: the Musee d'Orsay of Paris, and the British Museum of London.
+It’s one of the largest museums in the country, boasting a collection of almost half a million items, and attracts over a million visitors every year.

 Its exhibits include a collection of Egyptian artifacts and jewelry, 18th and 18th century American Art, one of the world's largest collection of Japanese art outside of Japan and various French Impressionist and Post-Impressionist works.
 Outside the museum, the Gund Gallery hosts temporary exhibits.